Saturday, May 2, 2026

 Conference Mission:

-The Biannual Utah Crime, Justice, and Equity Conference, founded in 2019, hosted and sponsored by academic departments, colleges, universities, student clubs and nonprofits, is open to all undergraduate and graduate students in Utah to present within the field of justice studies, criminology, criminal justice, peace studies, and conflict studies.
-The purpose of this conference is to promote — scholarship, respect, community engagement, intellectual discovery, research, networking, collaboration, learning, innovation, inclusion, and a more educated democratic citizenship for a peaceful world.
+The Biannual Utah Crime, Justice, and Equity Conference, founded in 2019 and hosted and sponsored by academic departments, colleges, universities, student clubs, and nonprofits, is open to all undergraduate and graduate students in Utah to present within the field of justice studies, criminology, criminal justice, peace studies, and conflict studies.
+The purpose of this conference is to promote scholarship, respect, community engagement, intellectual discovery, research, networking, collaboration, learning, innovation, inclusion, and a more educated democratic citizenship for a peaceful world.

 SCHEDULE